 The squelch might not be adjusted correctly.
 Turn SQ clockwise.
 There might only be one channel or no channels stored in the scanner.
 Store frequencies into more than one channel.
+The keylock might be turned on.
+Turn off keylock.

-While scanning, the scanner locks on frequencies that have an unclear transmission.
+While scanning, the scanner looks on frequencies that have an unclear transmission.
 What's wrong?